-Unlike such well-studied and relatively well-understood systems of the body as the cardiovascular and digestive systems, there is still much of the "immune system" which is not known.
-It is currently the subject of intensive research to better understand its mechanisms, chemistry, and functions.
-The immune system is a large array of processes that defend the body against foreign chemicals, disease-causing bacteria, viruses, foreign cells from outside the body, and abnormal cells from within the body.
+Unlike such well-studied and relatively well-understood systems of the body as the cardiovascular and digestive systems, there is still much of the "immune system" which is not well understood.
+It is currently the subject of intensive research to better understand its chemistry, mechanisms, and functions.
+The immune system is involved in a large and complex array of processes that defend the body against foreign chemicals, disease-causing bacteria, viruses, foreign cells from outside the body, and abnormal cells from within the body.
 Virtually all of the body's organs and tissues participate in these processes to a greater or lesser extent.